microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaNamedLocationPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to create new named location policy in Azure Active Directory.
+This cmdlet allows an admin to create new named location policy in Azure Active Directory.
 Conditional access policies are custom rules that define an access scenario.

 ## Examples